pyamsoft/git-ssh/README.md

   The contents expected in the CONFIG file are listed in the CONFIGURATION
   section

-  --ssh-args COMMA-SEPERATED-OPTIONS
+  --ssh-args COMMA-SEPARATED-OPTIONS

-  A comma seperated list of options to pass to the invocation of ssh.
+  A comma separated list of options to pass to the invocation of ssh.t

   --config-dir DIR